asutera/kaggle-connectomics/SOLUTION.md

 Feature Selection / Extraction
 ------------------------------

-The data were filtered using a low-pass filter, a high-pass filter and and a hard tresholding filter (see `model/PCA.py:_preprocess` and `model/directivity.py`).
+The data were filtered using a low-pass filter, a high-pass filter and and a hard tresholding filter (see `model/PCA.py:_preprocess`).

 For the partial correlation method, we apply one more non-linear filter based on the overall neuron activity (`model/PCA.py:_weights_fast`): for each sample, i.e. each time